cryptimeleon/subzero/README.md

 ### Code editor
 The website uses [Ace](https://ace.c9.io/) to provide an easy to use code editor.
 Syntax errors will occur when the entered text does not match the described EBNF grammar.
-Validation errors and warnings will occur when the entered text does not match the additional validation rules that dictate the structure of 0K programs.
+Validation errors and warnings will occur when the entered text does not match the additional validation rules that dictate the structure of Subzero programs.
 Errors will be displayed with a red X, and the corresponding error location will be underlined in red.
 Warnings will be displayed with a yellow triangle, and the corresponding warning location will be underlined in yellow.
 The red X and yellow triangle can be hovered over with the mouse to display information about the error/warning.